cabforum/smime/SBR.md

    __Contents:__ If present, the CA SHALL confirm that the `subject:organizationalUnitName` is the formal legal name of an Affiliate of the `subject:organizationName` in the Certificate and has been verified in accordance with the requirements of [Section 3.2](#32-initial-identity-validation).

 d. __Certificate Field:__ `subject:organizationIdentifier` (2.5.4.97)
-   __Contents:__ If present, the `subject:organizationIdentifier` field MUST contain MUST contain a Registration Reference for a Legal Entity assigned in accordance to the identified Registration Scheme.
+   __Contents:__ If present, the `subject:organizationIdentifier` field MUST contain a Registration Reference for a Legal Entity assigned in accordance to the identified Registration Scheme.

    The organizationIdentifier MUST be encoded as a PrintableString or UTF8String.